By Kathee Mierzejewski

 When the soil is dry, water the plant thoroughly.
 In fact, water the plant until the water comes out of the bottom of the planter.
 This will guarantee that the bottom roots in the planter have gotten water as well.
 However, don’t let the pot sit in the water on the saucer.
 Empty the saucer once it is done draining.

-Make sure the water temperature is between 62 and 72 degrees F. You don’t want to shock the plant.
+Make sure the water temperature is between 62 and 72 F. (17-22 C.).
+You don’t want to shock the plant.
 Finally, keep in mind that if the plant wilts, you should still check the soil before watering because wilting doesn’t necessarily mean the plant needs water.

-Now that you know how to water a plant and how little water will kill a plant, you should have healthy office or home plants for your enjoyment from now on.
+Now that you know how to water a plant and how little water will kill a plant, you can have healthy office or home plants for your enjoyment from now on.